-What’s The Best Webpage Length for Your Healthcare Site?
+What’s The Best SEO Content Length for Your Healthcare Site?

-When it comes to webpage length and SEO, we all want the certainty of Goldilocks: A page that’s not too long, not too short, but juuuust right.
+When it comes to SEO content length, we all want the certainty of Goldilocks: A page that’s not too long, not too short, but juuuust right.

 With that kind of confidence, we’d all live happily ever after, right?

 Maybe, but a problem stands in our way: Page ranking lacks the clear cause and effect of fairytales.
 Sure, we know Google’s algorithm penalizes “thin” content and favors time spent on the page.
 But the rest of the mix seems as opaque as a cold bowl of porridge — including what role word count may play.

 So we took a different angle to find SEO content length answers, one focused just on healthcare.